Stability of slow Hamiltonian dynamics from Lieb-Robinson bounds: Consequences of the stability of slow dynamics from theorem

 In the context of the study of the stability of many-body-localized phases the phenomenon of avalanches have gained importance starting with the work of De Roeck and Huveneers \cite{De_Roeck_2017_1, Luitz_2017}, and more recently, for example, in the works \cite{Morningstar_Huse_2022, Morningstar_Huse_2023}, where the effects of the presence of regions of anomalous low disorder are crucial in destabilizing the MBL phase.
+An experimental signature of the avalanche scenario has been claimed in \cite{Leonard_2023}.
+Recent numerical results which agree with our result of avalanches spreading exponentially slowly are, for example, \cite{Sierant_2024_PRB,Scocco_2024}.
 When $ h_\om $ in \eqref{bound_single_slow} is a so called avalanche, as discussed in the introduction, the consequence of our bound \eqref{bound_single_slow} is that the avalanche spreads exponentially slowly.
 A recent work hinting towards MBL phases being more stable than thought is \cite{Goihl_2019}.
 More explicitly let us consider a perturbation $ h_\om $ that ``removes'' the Hamiltonian $ H $ on the region $[0,n] $, and replaces it, for example, with a random matrix.
 Considering the nearest neighbour Hamiltonian $ H_\om = \sum_{j=-L}^L H_{j,j+1,\om} $, this is realized by the perturbation $ h_\om = - \sum_{k=1}^n H_{k,k+1,\om} + T(n) $.
-The resulting Hamiltonian connects the random matrix $ T(n) $, for example in the GOE ensemble, as considered by \cite{De_Roeck_2017_1,Luitz_2017}, of size $ r^n \times r^n $ on the left with $ \sum_{j=-L}^{-1} H_{j,j+1,\om} $ and on the right with $ \sum_{j=n}^{L} H_{j,j+1,\om} $.
+The resulting Hamiltonian connects the random matrix $ T(n) $, for example in the GOE ensemble of size $ r^n \times r^n $ on the left with $ \sum_{j=-L}^{-1} H_{j,j+1,\om} $ and on the right with $ \sum_{j=n}^{L} H_{j,j+1,\om} $.
+In \cite{De_Roeck_2017_1,Luitz_2017} a similar setting was considered but allowing couplings of the random matrix with distant sites that decrease exponentially fast with the distance.
 The result of \eqref{bound_single_slow} is that the spread of $ e^{i(H_\om+h_\om)t}\,h_\om\,e^{-i(H_\om+h_\om)t} $ in time, starting from the region $ [0,n] $, happens according to a logarithmic light cone.
 In the work \cite{Potirniche_2019} a GOE matrix has been modelled as an all to all Hubbard model.
 The bound \eqref{bound_single_slow} is meaningful within the time scale such that the right hand side of \eqref{bound_single_slow} is smaller than the trivial bound to the commutator, that is $ 2 \, h_{max} \, \|B\| $, therefore the larger the size of the GOE matrix, the larger its norm, the shorter the time scale that gives saturation of the bound.